MicrosoftDocs/win32/desktop-src/WmiSdk/creating-an-object-using-vbscript.md

 ---
-Description: 'You can create an object for WMI in Visual Basic Scripting Edition (VBScript) by connecting to WMI and then calling CreateObject.
-The following table lists the methods in the Scripting API for WMI that support object creation.'
+Description: You can create an object for WMI in Visual Basic Scripting Edition (VBScript) by connecting to WMI and then calling CreateObject.
+The following table lists the methods in the Scripting API for WMI that support object creation.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '3acbce31-6d56-4a7a-af03-fa37b2b868be'
+ms.assetid: 3acbce31-6d56-4a7a-af03-fa37b2b868be
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Creating an Object Using VBScript
+title: Creating an Object Using VBScript ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Creating an Object Using VBScript